 If you are in the car painting business, you likely understand the importance of having an efficient and safe facility in which you can apply the coatings of paint to the vehicle surfaces.
-A spray paint booth should be large enough to accommodate the vehicle that you wish to paint, but it should not be so large that its volume causes your costs to increase.
+A car paint booth should be large enough to accommodate the vehicle that you wish to paint, but it should not be so large that its volume causes your costs to increase.
 Ideally, you might want to get spray paint booths in different sizes to accommodate differently sized vehicles that are brought into your business to be painted.
 You should also make certain that you have enough space around the booth’s exterior.
 Your area surrounding your booth should be cleared of all materials for safety purposes.
 Finally, your spray paint booth should be made in a way that can stop a fire from spreading.
 There are several things that you need to understand about how to properly use your spray paint booth.
-By following these steps, you can enjoy the benefits that your booth can offer to your business.
+By following these steps on how to use automobile spray booths, you can enjoy the benefits that your booth can offer to your business.

 Your spray paint booth needs a ventilation system to bring outside are inside.
 The air that enters through the ventilation system needs to be dry and clean, and it should be a temperature that your coatings can tolerate.
 The air should not contain any dust or oil that could mar your paint.
 The air passes through particulate filters before it enters your spray paint booth.
 If you have a passive system, air will be drawn into the booth by the exhaust fan.
 The air will then be drawn through the booth and out of it through the filters.
 Your exhaust fan must be able to maintain sufficient airflow even if you have partially clogged filters.

 If you have powered inlet air, you will have an air mover that adds pressure inside of your booth.
 This pressure helps to move the air through the booth and towards your exhaust filters.
 With this type of system, you can have a smaller exhaust fan.